 The Project Governance and Control Walt Lipke Award is designed to encourage practitioners, academics, and students to creatively think about the challenges our profession faces, suggest innovative solutions and offer a platform for disseminating your ideas to a wide audience.

 Winners receive The Walt Lipke Project Governance and Control Excellence Award (Perpetual Trophy), a cash prize, and free attendance at that years PGCS symposium to present their paper.
-Specific arrangements for each year are contained in the competition rules (see more on the award).
+Specific arrangements for each year are contained in the competition rules (see more on our PGCAR journal, and the award).

 Walt Lipke is the creator of Earned Schedule, which extracts reliable schedule information from earned value data (resolving the long-standing error in the calculation of SPI and SV).
 He retired in 2005 as deputy chief of the Software Division at Tinker Air Force Base in the United States where he specialised in the development, maintenance, and management of software for the automated testing of avionics.
-Mr. Lipke has published articles, and presented at conferences around the world, on the benefits of software process improvement and the application of earned value management, earned schedule, and statistical methods in the management of projects and programs.
+Mr. Lipke has published articles, and presented at conferences around the world, on the application of earned value management, earned schedule, and statistical methods in the management of projects and programs.
 His contribution to project controls has been recognised by, among other, PMI, The College of Performance Management, and the EVM Europe Conference.

 Selection of the finalists and winner of the Walt Lipke Award each year is at the sole discretion of the PGCAR academic panel and will be based on your papers:

 Winner: Professor Shankar Sankaran - The Walt Lipke Project Governance and Control Excellence Award, plus $1000 prize

 A Model for Organizational Project Management and its Validation